elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - Warning!
-- I scream a warning from the watchtower.
+- I sound the alarm from the watchtower.
 - Closer!
 - This way!
-- The canoe of buccaneers is looting the azure field---for their amusement.
+- The canoe of buccaneers loots the fields of azure---just for fun.
 - Drunkenness and debauchery.
 An immense expanse is gilded;
 - in the depths of the lye lake, a red eagle;
 - {:.pr} fields of corn, indigo, sugar cane, a few fathoms deep;